molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 rotation and translation contributions to its partition function.
 The file ``"gaussian_surf.fchk"`` comes from a frequency computation on the surface cluster model.
 The geometry of the cluster must be optimized with constraints on the atoms that terminate the cluster.
+The list ``fixed`` contains all atom indexes that fixed in space during the optimization.

 One may load the indexes of the fixed atoms from a Gaussian ``.com`` file as follows::